 - Oxymorphone tablets should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using oxymorphone tablets while you are pregnant.
 Long-term use of oxymorphone tablets during pregnancy may cause dependence in the fetus or newborn.
 Discuss any questions or concerns with your doctor.
-It is not known if oxymorphone tablets is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use oxymorphone tablets, check with your doctor.
 Discuss any possible risks to your baby.

 When used for long periods of time or at high doses, oxymorphone tablets may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if oxymorphone tablets stops working well.
 Do not take more than prescribed.

 Some people who use oxymorphone tablets for a long time may develop a need to continue taking it.
 People who take high doses are also at risk.
 This is known as DEPENDENCE or addiction.
 Dependence is unlikely to be an issue in terminally ill patients when comfort is more important.
 If you are taking oxymorphone tablets regularly, do not suddenly stop taking it without checking with your doctor.
-WITHDRAWAL symptoms have occurred when oxymorphone tablets is suddenly stopped and may include anxiety; diarrhea; fever, runny nose, or sneezing; goose bumps and abnormal skin sensations; nausea; pain; rigid muscles; seeing, hearing, or feeling things that are not there; shivering or tremors; sweating; trouble sleeping; and vomiting.
+WITHDRAWAL symptoms have occurred when oxymorphone tablets are suddenly stopped and may include anxiety; diarrhea; fever, runny nose, or sneezing; goose bumps and abnormal skin sensations; nausea; pain; rigid muscles; seeing, hearing, or feeling things that are not there; shivering or tremors; sweating; trouble sleeping; and vomiting.
 Contact your doctor if you notice any of these symptoms after stopping oxymorphone tablets.